EonaCat/csGoConfig/README.md

 - DEL: Reload configuration file

 - ,: Enable or disable the in-game instructor for easy bomb find
-- \: Drop the C4 on the ground
+- CAPSLOCK: Drop the C4 on the ground
 - ALT: Jump throw a grenade

 - HOME: Change crosshairColor